Bible Reading: Ecclesiastes 7:10, NKJV

 I look back fondly on those dinners: the family, the food, the opportunity to catch up and renew relationships, and a special time to express thankfulness and gratitude.
 Those were special days.

 Life is different now.
-My grandparents are in Heaven, I’m in my 40s, and two out of my three kids are in college.
+My grandparents are in Heaven, I’m in my 40s, and my kids are grown.
 Thanksgiving means something different to me this year.
 At this point in my life, I’m simply excited to have my children home for a few days, enjoying each other’s company.

 Do I miss the way it used to be, when my children were young and my entire family was together?
 Yes, of course.
 They call them the “good old days” for a reason.